-The Egan family have been making Irish Whiskey since the 1800s so we like to think we know a thing or two about the ‘water of life’.
-We hope that you enjoy drinking it as much as we enjoy making it.
+The Egan family have been involved in Irish Whiskey since the 1800s so we like to think we know a thing or two about the ‘water of life’.

 Patrick Egan, a solicitor from Moate, is descended from very old Westmeath stock.
 His forbearers fought at the famous Battle of the Boyne in 1690, and again at Aughrim in 1691.
 Two of three Egan sons were killed in battle and the third was withdrawn from his priestly studies to preserve the family name.